Don't Worry Baby: Composition

 Musically, "Don't Worry Baby" is closely similar to "Be My Baby".
 Both songs start with a standalone drumbeat that is then joined by other instruments.
 The verses in "Don't Worry Baby" are in E major (the same key as "Be My Baby") and follow a I–IV–V chord progression.
 The chorus has the same changes as the verses of "Be My Baby" (I–ii–V), and both choruses have the same scale tones in the melody, albeit with a different rhythm.

 One of the ways in which the song distinguishes itself from "Be My Baby" is through the use of a key change preceding the chorus.
 At the end of the verses, the song shifts from E to F♯ major by repeating a ii7–V sequence one whole step above.
 Musicologist Philip Lambert notes, "The key shift is a transcendent expression of the change in perspective, from the guy in the verse to the girl in the chorus."

 Recording

 The Beach Boys recorded "Don't Worry Baby" as part of two eight-hour sessions at United Western Recorders, Hollywood, on January 7, 1964.
 All of the band members played their own instruments on the recording.
 Vocals and guitars were overdubbed on January 8 or 9.
 Take 12 was used for the master.
 Former member David Marks, who had left the group several months earlier, may have played at this overdubbing session.

-Commenting on Wilson's singing, White wrote, "Brian upped the vocal ceiling in his emulative arrangement to accommodate the Wagnerian Minnie Mouse yodel that was Ronette lead singer Ronnie Bennett's standard sonic slope."
+Commenting on Wilson's singing, Timothy White wrote, "Brian upped the vocal ceiling in his emulative arrangement to accommodate the Wagnerian Minnie Mouse yodel that was Ronette lead singer Ronnie Bennett's standard sonic slope."
 An alternate take of Wilson's singing was included on the 2013 box set Made in California.

 Despite being modeled heavily after "Be My Baby", "Don't Worry Baby" does not emulate Phil Spector's Wall of Sound production technique.